A Fantasy Author's Adventures in Fiction & Life

 My favourite query letter instructions, in which humour illustrates nailing pitch components, is Patrick Bohan’s Mad Libs Formula Blog Post.
 It features a fictional pitch involving Bob the Builder and his Deathray.

-For a detailed outline of query letter & pitch structure, literary agent preferences and specifics like “how do I personalise?” see my post on Query Letter Specifics.
+For a detailed outline of query letter & pitch structure, literary agent preferences and specifics like “how do I personalise?” see my post on Comprehensive Querying Tips.

 A good successful, annotated query example is Susan Dennard’s.
 (She also has great articles covering writing, revising, agents and publishers.)